kaizen-ai/kaizenflow/documentation/general/zenhub.md

   - Acceptance criteria
   - Definition of "Done"

-## Epics
+* Epics

-- = "big" user story or theme of work
+- = "big" user story of theme of work
 - E.g.,
   - Epic: "Management feature"
   - User story: "As a customer, I want to be able to create an account"
-- It corresponds to our "Umbrella issue"
+- It corresponds to our "Umbrella Issue"

-## Product backlog
+* Product backlog
 - Aka "Master Story List"
 - = include all the work, e.g.,
-  - User stories
+  - user stories
-  - Half-baked feature ideas
+  - half-baked feature ideas
-  - Bug fixes
+  - bug fixes
 - The goal is to get stuff out of our head and into GH

-## Icebox
+* Icebox
 - = items that are low priority in the product backlog

-## Sprint backlog
+* Sprint backlog

-- = the work that the team is committed to tackling in a given Milestone
+- = the work that the team is committed to tackle in a given Milestone
-  - Estimates
-  - Requirements

-# Mapping Agile concept onto GH
+## Mapping Agile concept onto GH

-## GH Issues
+* GH Issues
 - = user stories

-## GH milestones
+* GH milestones
 - = Scrum sprints

-## GH list of issues
+* GH list of issues
 - = product backlog

-# ZenHub concepts
+## ZenHub

-## ZH vs. GH
+* ZH vs GH
 - GH Issues are used to provide a place talk about bugs and features
 - ZH builds on top of GH Issues, PRs, Milestones to implement project management layer

-## Workspaces
+* Workspaces
 - Allows you to bundle multiple GitHub repos into a single view
 - Different teams (or team members) can create different pipeline structure for the same set of repos
-  - Each team can have its workflow
+  - Each team can have their own workflow

-## Epics
+* Epics
 - = theme of work containing several sub-tasks required to complete a larger goal
 - Tasks are broken down into small, manageable chunks
 - An Epic is a "big user story"

-## Epics vs. GH Issues
+* Epics vs GH Issues
 - GH issues have no hierarchy: they are a list
   - Which issues are related, which are blocked, or dependent?
 - Epics add a layer of hierarchy on GH issues
 - Epics are like "themes of work"

-## Roadmaps
+* Roadmaps
 - Organize Projects and Epics into a Gantt-style timeline view
-- Roadmaps show what the critical part of the software project is
+- This shows what is the critical part of the software project

-## Sprint planning
+* Sprint planning
 - How much work can we actually tackle?
 - Can we ship in the next two weeks?
 - What issues should be de-scoped?

-## Burndown
+* Burndown
 - = indicator of how projects are processing
 - Each time an issue is closed the burndown chart is updated

-## Velocity charts
+* Velocity charts
 - Reporting on how the amount of work completed fluctuates over time (i.e., sprint over sprint)

-## Issue cycle and control chart
+* Issue cycle and control chart
 - Understand how long Issues take from start to finish

-## Cumulative flow diagram
+* Cumulative flow diagram

-- Track how much work has been done across dates
+- Track how much work is been done across dates

-## Release reports
+* Release reports
 - Releases are used for tracking long-term and dynamic projects
 - Features span multiple sprints

-## Milestone vs. Epics
+* Milestone vs Epics
 - Epics are larger initiatives
   - Contain issues related to the same subject
   - Issues are added and removed